devbeo1/Glacier-Gamble/README.md

-# blackjack-public-
+# blackjack-public
-blackjack game made with the lukky tutorial! and using godot game engine
+blackjack game using lukkys tutorial as a template and heavily modifying it with the godot game engine